Looking for inspiration for an effective summer school curriculum? Keep reading for practical ideas.

 Step 1: Identify the learning goals.

 Rather than starting by selecting certain pieces of literature or writing assignments, spend some time thinking about the skills you want your students to be able to demonstrate at the end of your summer school program.
-For example, consider the Common Core standards and the main requirements of the regular academic curriculum.
+For example, consider the standards for your course and the main requirements of the regular academic curriculum.
 If you are teaching a mixed-level summer school program, examine common themes among the curricula of those grade levels.
 Because time is an issue, prioritize what matters most.